 In early 2014, Nico & Vinz received the European Boarder Breakers Award (EBBA) at Eurosonic Festival, performed at the Spellemann Awards, completed a Scandanavian tour, and launched “Am I Wrong” worldwide.
 When “Am I Wrong” made its American radio debut in April of 2014, it was the #1 most added record at the Top 40/mainstream format with 90 adds, a rarity in first-week airplay for a new artist.
-As THE most Shazamed song worldwide, “Am I Wrong” sits at #1 on Shazam’s Top 100 Worldwide and #2 North American charts.
-“Am I Wrong” continues to skyrocket up both streaming and download charts — Top 5 iTunes Singles Charts (#2 peak on iTunes Pop), Top 5 on Billboard Hot 100, and Top 5 on Spotify US (Top 10 Worldwide) with 90 million global streams to-date.
+It has already made it to #1 Top 40 and Hot Ac airplay charts.
+And, as THE most Shazamed song worldwide, “Am I Wrong” held #1 on Shazam’s Top 100 Worldwide for 2 months, and #2 North American charts.
+“Am I Wrong” continues to skyrocket up both streaming and download charts — Top 5 iTunes Singles Charts (#2 peak on iTunes Pop), Top 5 on Billboard Hot 100, and Top 5 on Spotify US and Worldwide charts with 135 million global streams to-date.

-Fueled by global ambitions, they are working full-time on their next album.
+Fueled by global ambitions, they are getting ready to release their debut album, Black Star Elephant, while supporting Bruno Mars on his national tour in July and August.
+After catching a sneak peak of the upcoming film The Good Lie which portrays Sudanese refugees taken in by Reese Witherspoon’s character, the two penned an uplifting song, “Find a Way,” featured in the official trailer and soundtrack.
 As Nico & Vinz expand their artistic reach, they admit that it’s happening because of their big dreams.
 Says Nico, “We set such high goals because we have to.
 Especially coming from Norway, a country of 5 million people, it’s very unusual for people to say I want to be big, as big as Michael Jackson even.
 We are kind of rebellious in that way of thinking.
 We want to show people that you can become whatever you want if you believe and work hard.”